-After several hints that Apple's AirPower would make its debut some time in March, it turns out that we won't be seeing Apple's long-promised wireless charging mat at all.
-Apple has announced that it's dropping the product it first announced in Septebmer 2017 after it was unable to produce a final version that met its standards.
+After several hints that Apple's AirPower would make its debut some time in March 2019, it turned out that we wouldn't be seeing Apple's long-promised wireless charging mat at all.
+Apple announced that it was dropping the product it first announced in September 2017 after it was unable to produce a final version that met its standards.

 What was AirPower?

 AirPower was a wireless charger that Apple had promised would charge the iPhone, AirPods and Apple Watch simultaneously.
 AirPower was to be a Qi-based charger, so in theory you would have been able to toss an Android-based device on the AirPower, like Samsung's Galaxy S10.

 Apple announced AirPower in September of 2017.
 At the time, the company said that AirPower would launch in 2018, but the product was delayed before it was canceled on March 29.

 Apple senior vice president of hardware engineering Dan Riccio said in a statement announcing the end of AirPower that the product failed to meet Apple's standards.

 "After much effort, we've concluded AirPower will not achieve our high standards and we have cancelled the project," Riccio said.
 "We apologize to those customers who were looking forward to this launch.
 We continue to believe that the future is wireless and are committed to push the wireless experience forward."